 Color Editor allows you to create custom profiles by editing existing simulation or output profiles and saving the changes as a new profile.
-With Color Editor, you can fine-tune a profile on your E-820 to meet your exact specifications.
+Use Color Editor to fine-tune a profile on your E-750 to meet your exact specifications.
+For example, you can create a custom profile for printing to a specific media type.

-Note: You cannot edit source profiles; only simulation and output profiles can be customized.
+NOTE: You cannot edit source profiles; only simulation and output profiles can be customized.

-Color Editor has two Edit Modes for editing output profiles.
+Color Editor has two Edit Modes for editing output profiles: